iotempire/iotempower/README.rst

 ===========
-IoT empower
+IoTempower
 ===========

 The main development is taking place here: https://github.com/iotempire/iotempower

-IoT empower is a framework and environment for empowering everyone to explore and develop for the Internet of Things (IoT)
+IoTempower is a framework and environment for empowering everyone to explore and develop for the Internet of Things (IoT)
 -- tinkerers, makers, programmers, hobbyists, students, artists,